opszero/terraform-aws-kubespot/README.md

 ### Infrastructure as Code / Terraform

-The infrastructure is setup using AuditKube which is a Terraform module to create the entire infrastructure.
+The infrastructure is setup using Kubespot which is a Terraform module to create the entire infrastructure.
 Terraform is used to create Infrastructure as Code so you don’t have to go into the Consoles of the different environments and point and click to build infrastructure.